Rule 21: Rule for Mandatory Continuing Legal Education.

 2.01.
 This Rule shall apply to every person whose qualifications to practice law are subject to the Rules of Professional Conduct of the Supreme Court of Tennessee.
 The exemptions contained herein shall apply only to the mandatory continuing legal education requirements of this Rule.

-2.04. (a) An attorney shall be exempt from the requirements of the Rule after age sixty-five (65) upon filing a request with the Commission.
-This exemption shall not include the calendar year in which he or she becomes sixty-five (65) years of age.
+(c) An attorney shall not be subject to the requirements of the Rule after age seventy (70) upon filing a request with the Commission.
+This exemption shall not include the calendar year in which he or she becomes seventy (70) years of age.
+However, any attorney who reached age sixty-five (65) on or before December 31, 2014, but who was less than age seventy (70) on that date, shall continue to be exempt from the requirements of this Rule pursuant to the age-related exemption granted by the previous version of Rule 21.

-2.07.
-All Justices, Judges and Magistrates of the federal system shall be exempt from the requirements of this Rule in view of their required comparable continuing legal education programs.
+(g) All Justices, Judges, and Magistrate Judges of the federal system shall not be subject to the requirements of this Rule in view of their required comparable continuing legal education programs.

 Section 3.
 Continuing Legal Education Requirement.